dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 ```

 And if `num` is always a concrete number, as its name would suggest,
 then this is probably the correct code.
-But variable names don't alway
+But variable names don't always
 convey everything important about them, and it might be the case that
 `num` could be None.
 If that happened in the above code, you would get
 a runtime type error because you can't check if `None` is greater than